MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 The policy forces users to sign in to all cloud applications by using an app that supports [Microsoft Intune app protection policies](/mem/intune/apps/app-protection-policy).
 Authenticator doesn't support this policy on either Android or iOS.

-There are a couple workarounds:
+Here are some workarounds:

 - You can [filter for applications](~/identity/conditional-access/concept-filter-for-applications.md) and transition the policy target from **All resources (formerly 'All cloud apps')** to specific applications.
-Start with a review of applications that are used in your tenant and use filters to tag appropriate applications.
+Start with a review of applications that are used in your tenant.
+Use filters to tag appropriate applications.
 - You can use mobile device management (MDM) and the **Require device to be marked as compliant** control.
 Authenticator can satisfy this grant control if MDM fully manages the device and it's compliant.
 For example:

   - Condition: **All devices (Windows, Linux, macOS, Windows, Android)**